-It is essential to learn about factors that may place you at risk for developing peripheral artery disease (PAD) as you age.
-Addressing these risk factors may not only reduce the likelihood of developing PAD but may significantly lower your risk of stroke and heart attack.
+It is important to learn about factors that increase your chance for developing peripheral artery disease (PAD) as you age.
+Addressing these risk factors can lower your chance of developing PAD, and of having a stroke or heart attack.

-- Exercise regularly: Physical activity can lead to weight loss and improve your fitness level.
-A general guideline is to perform 30 minutes of cardio exercise, five days a week.
+Stay active: Regular physical activity or exercise can lead to weight loss and improve your fitness level.
+In general, adults should get at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous physical activity each week to promote good health.
+To reach that goal, you could try walking briskly for 30 minutes five times in one week.
 If you can do it daily and make it a habit, that is even better.

-- Avoid tobacco products: If you are a smoker, ask your doctor about ways to quit.
+Don’t use tobacco products: If you smoke, ask your care team about ways to quit.
 There are many programs and products that can help you.

-- Monitor your weight: If you are overweight or obese, consult with your doctor about a healthy weight loss program which includes a healthy diet and exercise.
+Monitor your weight: If you are overweight or obese, talk with your care team about a healthy weight loss program, which includes a healthy diet and exercise.

-- Eat healthy: A healthy diet is an essential part of any program to help prevent cardiovascular disease.
-A healthy diet consists of multiple servings of fresh vegetables, fruits, whole grains, lean meats, low-fat dairy and nuts.
-Avoid foods with solid fats, added sugars and refined grains.
-How you prepare your food is also very important.
-Avoid foods that are deep fried in oil or prepared with shortening or butter.
-Try to eat foods containing omega-3 fatty acids such as tuna, salmon, almonds and walnuts.
+Eat healthy: A healthy diet is an important part of any program to help prevent heart disease.
+The 2019 ACC/AHA Primary Prevention Guideline recommends following a diet rich in fruits, vegetables, nuts, whole grains, fish or lean meats.
+Stay away from foods with solid fats, added sugars and refined grains.
+Don’t eat foods that are fried in oil or prepared with shortening or butter.
+Try to eat foods with omega-3 fatty acids such as tuna, salmon, and walnuts.

-- Control blood pressure: Check your blood pressure regularly, avoid salt and take medication if your doctor advises it.
+Control blood pressure: Check your blood pressure regularly, avoid salt and take medication if your care team advises it.

-- Lower cholesterol: Addressing abnormal cholesterol with diet and/or medication could help in reducing plaque build-up.
+Lower cholesterol: Addressing high cholesterol with diet and/or medication can help cut plaque buildup.
 You have to check your cholesterol level by having a blood test.

-- Treat elevated blood sugar (diabetes): Having your doctor check and monitor your blood sugar may also help you maintain healthy circulation.
+Treat elevated blood sugar (diabetes): Having your care team check and monitor your blood sugar may also help you maintain healthy circulation.

-Last but not least, it is critical to take good care of your feet and legs.
-Inspect them regularly and keep the skin soft with lotions.
-Be careful with toe nail clipping, wear comfortable, well-fitted shoes and see a podiatrist if you have any concerns about or if you have multiple risk factors for developing PAD.
+Finally, take good care of your feet and legs.
+Inspect them regularly and keep your skin soft with lotions.
+Be careful clipping your toenails and wear comfortable shoes that fit you.
+See a podiatrist if you have any concerns.